arangodb/docs/3.8/data-modeling-collections-collection-methods.md

 `collection.unload()`

 Starts unloading a collection from memory.
-Note that unloading is deferred until all query have finished.
+Note that unloading is deferred until all queries have finished.

 {% hint 'info' %}
 Cluster collections cannot be unloaded.
 {% endhint %}

+Note: the *unload* function is **deprecated** as of ArangoDB 3.8.
+The function may be removed in future versions of ArangoDB.
+There should not be any need to unload a collection with the RocksDB storage engine.

 **Examples**